TaroCab8/myPortfolio/README.md

 - Node version: 13.14.0, so all dependencies's version are those compatible with node.

-- config keys not included.
+- config keys not included